cerebral Venous Thrombosis

 • Manage as arterial stroke

-• Refer neurology
+• Refer "stroke" team

 • Consider anticoagulation (LMWH or Heparin infusion)